-Visiting Helsinki Art Museum in autumn 2020
+Visiting Helsinki Art Museum in spring 2021

 We want to make your visit to the museum as successful and safe as possible.
 On this page, we have compiled information on our operations and some general instructions we ourselves follow and hope that all our visitors will also observe.
 Welcome to the museum – safely!